 The CalWORKs office is required to collect eligibility documentation every semester for every student who is enrolled and receiving CalWORKs services.
 A rule of thumb is to turn in your eligibility forms every semester with a current date of the semester you are submitting your verification form.

-10. I was invited to attend a New Student Orientation, do I have to attend?
+10. I was invited to attend an EAP Student Success New Student Orientation, do I have

 11. How can I get reimbursed for my books and supplies?

 In order to assist our students with processing the request for books and supplies, the CalWORKs office conducts two workshops per week.
-The dates, times and locations are posted in the CalWorks and Career Services offices as well as the CalWORKs website:
+The dates, times and locations are posted in the CalWORKs office as well as the CalWORKs website:

-13. Do I have to attend the Ed Materials Workshop or can I go directly to my GAIN worker?
+12. Do I have to attend the Ed Materials Workshop or can I go directly to my GAIN

 The CalWORKs college program is required to process and submit your request for reimbursements and advances.
 Therefore, if you go to your GAIN services worker they will refer you back to our office.
 All Workshops are by appointment only.
 Please contact the front desk staff at (562) 860-2451 ext.
 2593 to schedule your workshop.
 Also remember to bring all requirement documentation in order to process your request without delay.
 For a list of required materials please visit our website at https://www.cerritos.edu/calworks/educational-materials.htm

 14. What is PEP and why was I invited to attend?